Iran releases US dual nationals into house arrest, lawyer says

 - Published

-Iran has released five US-Iranian dual nationals into house arrest, US officials say
+Iran has released five US-Iranian dual nationals into house arrest, US officials say.

 Siamak Namazi, Emad Shargi and Morad Tahbaz, who also has a British passport, were released alongside a fourth unidentified man, a lawyer for one of the men said.

-A fifth American had already been released, a US national security council official said.
+A fifth American had already been released, a US national security official said.

 Talks had taken place between Iran and the US to secure their release.